WordPress/gutenberg/docs/designers-developers/designers/block-design.md

 ### Block Description

-Every block should include a description in the “Block” tab of the Settings sidebar.
-This description should explain your block's function clearly.
+Every block should include a description attribute in the [registerBlockType function](/docs/designers-developers/developers/block-api/block-registration/).
+The description will display in the Settings sidebar and should explain your block's function clearly.

 Stick to a single imperative sentence with an action + subject format.
 Examples: